 Personal experience can open dialogue to all of us, regardless of whether or not we share the same opinion.
 In fact, this is one of the best angles for your content that you can use.
 Focus people’s attention on an issue by offering commentary in favor of your position.

-That being said, you need to keep in mind that some people’s opinions have more weight than others.
-This is mostly the case because of their social standing and reputation.
+That being said, you need to remember that some people’s opinions have more weight than others.
+This is primarily the case because of their social standing and reputation.
 However, if you establish credibility with your audience, they will value your input.

 Don’t Forget About Content Fundamentals

-Hubspot reports that 70% of businesses marketing budgets are already being spent on content marketing.
-In addition, 24% are considering allocating greater resources for their content marketing process.
+Hubspot reports that 70% of businesses’ marketing budgets are already spent on content marketing.
+In addition, 24% are considering allocating more excellent resources for their content marketing process.

 When you’re up against fierce rivals, you can’t afford to take any chances.
-You need to
+You must

 line.